 Let’s be clear about what Lifestyle Medicine is NOT:

 Lifestyle Medicine is not about fad diets or ‘diets’ in general for that matter.
 Lifestyle Medicine is about improving dietary approaches towards common sense, healthy, well-adjusted eating.
 Very few people meet the guidelines for diet and physical activity so that’s where we should focus our efforts.
-More whole foods (vegetables, fruit, whole grains, beans, lentils, nuts, seeds), less added sugars and refined carbs, avoiding processed meats, water for thirst, more incidental movement and regular physical activity, and so on.
-Dietary approaches may need to be modified, or be therapeutically applied to achieve an outcome, but fundamentalist positions are not Lifestyle Medicine.
+More whole foods (vegetables, fruit, whole grains, legumes, nuts, seeds), less added sugars and refined carbs, avoiding processed meats, water for thirst, more incidental movement and regular physical activity, and so on.
+Dietary approaches may need to be modified, or be therapeutically applied to achieve an outcome, but fundamentalist positions, or positions that focus on one area of the science while ignoring other equally valid areas, are not Lifestyle Medicine.

 Lifestyle Medicine is not politically partisan.
 We may call out a lack of leadership and political will to address the issues we are facing as a society – but we see this on both sides of politics.
-Our platform is simply that human health is dependent on social and environmental health, and therefore on healthy communities, social justice, health equity and environmental responsibility, to name a few.
+Our platform is simply that human health is dependent on social and environmental health, and therefore on healthy communities, social justice, health equity and environmental responsibility, just to name a few of the determinants of health.

 Finally, and it’s a shame to even have to mention it because of some irresponsible media in recent times, but Lifestyle Medicine has nothing to do with religion.
 ASLM for example, has no religious affiliations and never has had.
 Lifestyle Medicine is a secular scientific discipline and a movement for change in health, healthcare, society, environment and our future.